AkkuRam/Master-notes/SysBio/SysBio-1.md

 - Some common factors associated with PPGR after standardized meals are: HbAlc, BMI, systolic blood pressure and  alanine aminotransferase (ALT)
 - Microbiome features: Proteobacteria and Enterobacteriaceae exhibit positive correlations with few standardized meals PPGR
 - Overall, clinical and microbiome features could predict PPGR after meals accurately on train and test set

+# Lecture 1 - Notes

+###  Systems Biology

+- Capture biological systems in mathematical models -> understand and predict biological systems -> holistic approach

+### Biological systems

+- Amazon rainforest
+- Namibian desert
+- Fish pond
+- Kidneys
+- Mitochondria

+### Why are biological systems hard to grasp?

+- Complex
+- Change over time
+- Heterogeneous
+- Not built by us
+- Behave non-linearly

+### Multilevel vs Multiscale modelling

+- **Multilevel**: considers dynamic processes at multiple levels (e.g. cellular, tissue level) of biological systems
+    - Example: model for analysing brain tissue
+- **Multiscale**: modelling incorporates multiple different temporal and spatial scales in one model, regardless of whether the model has mutiple levels
+    - Example: simulating floods on buildings

+### Top down vs Bottom up approach

+- **Top-down**: determine general principles, start with limited data and use an optimization algorithm
+    - breaking down a complex system to gain insight
+- **Bottom-up**: detailed experimental data collected one by one to combine it into a bigger system
+    - piecing together of smaller systems to form a complex system

+###